TajikEE/rangeforce/README.md

 ### Goals: ###

 * Listing of modules by category name : you can get modules by typing a category name with partial match and case incensitivity.
-For example: If category is 'Computer' you can search with 'comp' and still get result
+For example: If category is 'Computer' you can search with 'comp' and still get result.
+*Try directly from swagger endpoint: /learning-module and query as 'computer'.*

 * TOP 10 used modules of the month : the top number is created as query param so you can change it to any number to get different total list items.
+*Try directly from swagger endpoint: /usage/top and query as 10.*

 ## Setup and installation